dataflowg/g-image/README.md

 * Load images from file or from memory in a range of formats, including:
     * PNG, JPEG, BMP, GIF, Animated GIF, TGA, PSD, HDR, PIC, PNM
 * Save images to file or to memory in a range of formats, including:
-    * PNG, JPG, BMP, TGA
+    * PNG, JPEG, BMP, TGA
 * Basic image processing functions:
     * Resize
     * Rotate